m-j-andr/PIC-1-Demo/docs/2-Desmos/3f-cookie.md

      - `X_left→[]←j→Y_left→[]←j+1→ - X_left→[]←j+1→Y_left→[]←j→→→→→→→`
      - `X_left→[]←N→Y_left→[]←1→ - X_left→[]←1→Y_left→[]←N→→→`

-     By opening and closing parentheses before typing within them, I find it easier to avoid syntax errors.
+     By opening and closing parentheses and square brackets before typing within them, I find it easier to avoid syntax errors.
-     Moreover, because `()`, `[]`, and `{}` are next to each other on the keyboard, I often find this is quicker to type.
+     Moreover, because `()`, `[]`, and `{}` are next to each other on the keyboard, I often find this leads to quicker typing.

 5. **Calculate the ratio $\frac{A_{left}}{A_{cookie}}$.**

+   - Is it bigger than or less than $0.5$???
+   - What if you purposefully
+     overestimate the size of the original cookie and underestimate the amount left by a little bit.
+   - I think the conclusion is unanimous!!

 ![About Half A Cookie](./reddit-art/cookie.jpeg)